 GDC Board member and GDC/Colombia lead doctor Dr. Ana Cristina González Vélez participated in the campaign to liberalize abortion in Argentina by testifying during the hearing in the Chamber* and by leading a seminar on evidence to support the legalization of abortion.*

 *Both these Youtube videos are in Spanish.

 GDC’s Dr. Karanja Urges the Reinstatement of Abortion Guidelines

-Dr. Joseph Karanja, co-lead doctor of Kenya Doctors for Choice, urged the Kenyan High Court to reinstate guidelines for medical practitioners to provide safe abortions – as allowed by law.
+Dr. Joseph Karanja, co-lead doctor of Doctors for Choice Kenya, urged the Kenyan High Court to reinstate guidelines for medical practitioners to provide safe abortions – as allowed by law.
 Abortion is allowed in Kenya if a women’s life mental or physical health or life is in danger and for emergency reasons and this guideline follows the law.
 The guidelines will help save lives of women who are at risk from clandestine, botched abortions.
 In 2013, the Ministry of Health banned the use of one medical abortion medication and banned healthcare workers from participating in any training on safe abortion.

 May 21, 2018

 GDC Signs Petition to Support Abortion Legalization in Argentina

 Several of GDC’s team opted to show their personal support for the legalization of abortion in Argentina by signing an International Solidarity Petition initiated by the International Campaign for Women’s Right to Safe Abortion.